 If you are experiencing back pain or have been diagnosed with a spine condition, you may be hesitant to start exercising because you don’t want to increase your back pain.
 This reaction is normal and experienced by most spine care patients.
-However, with the consultation of your physician, you might find relief from your pain and symptoms with daily exercises to help increase your core strength.
+However, you might find relief from your symptoms with doctor-recommended daily exercises to help increase your core strength.

-You should always consult your physician before starting any program for the purpose of treating a spine condition.
-Your physician will help you determine the right amount and type of exercise that will fit your needs without overexerting yourself and causing damage to your spine.
+You should always consult your doctor before starting any program for the purpose of treating a spine condition.
+He or she will help you determine the right amount and type of exercise that will fit your needs without overexerting yourself and causing damage to your spine.
 To learn about the particular exercises that can help decompress your spine, read the following article.

 Exercise and spine health

-In order to have the best results for spine health, you should choose exercises that are low-impact and help to strengthen the back and core muscles.
-The best place to start is with low-impact cardiovascular exercise, such as walking briskly or using an elliptical machine.
-The cardio will help to reduce excess weight and relieve pressure on your spine, while the body’s motion of walking or using the elliptical will tighten and strengthen the core muscles, which help to stabilize the spine and support the weight of the body so all of the pressure is not on the spinal components.
+To have the best results for spine health, you should choose low-impact exercises that help to strengthen the back and core muscles.
+The best place to start is with cardiovascular exercises, like walking briskly or using an elliptical machine.
+The cardio will help to reduce excess weight and relieve pressure on your spine while walking, and using the elliptical will tighten and strengthen the core muscles.
+This will help stabilize the spine and support body weight to relieve pressure placed on the spine.

 Strength exercises to increase spine health

-- Curl ups — Similar to an abdominal crunch, curl ups will help strengthen the core muscles and alleviate pain in the back.
-Lie on the floor with your knees bent and your feet pressed firmly on the floor and your arms at your side.
-Keep your back straight and raise your shoulders off of the floor about 6 inches.
-Hold this position for 10 seconds.
-Lower back the floor.
-Repeat 10 times.
+- Curl-ups.
+Similar to an abdominal crunch, curl-ups will help strengthen the core muscles and alleviate pain in the back.
+To begin, lie on the floor with your knees bent, your feet pressed firmly on the floor and your arms at your side.
+Keep your back straight and raise your shoulders off the floor about 6 inches.
+Hold this position for 10 seconds and lower back to the floor.
+Repeat this exercise 10 times.

-- Trunk raises — Trunk raises specifically target the large muscles in your back surrounding your spine.
-Lie face down on the floor and keep your arms at your side.
-Keeping your back straight, lift your head and shoulders off of the floor.
+- Trunk raises.
+Trunk raises specifically target the large muscles in your back surrounding your spine.
+To begin, lie face down on the floor and keep your arms at your side.
+Keeping your back straight, lift your head and shoulders off the floor.
 You may lift your legs, as well, or keep them on the floor with your buttocks tightened for strength and balance.
 Hold this position for 10 seconds and then return to the floor.
 Repeat this exercise 10 times.

-For more treatment options available to you to relieve back pain, contact our care team at Laser Spine Institute.
-As the leader in minimally invasive spine surgery, we have helped thousands of patients find relief from chronic neck and back pain, and we are confident we can help you find relief, too.
+For more treatment options available to you to relieve back pain, contact the dedicated team at Laser Spine Institute.
+As the leader in minimally invasive spine surgery, we have helped thousands of patients find relief from chronic neck and back pain each year and we are confident that we can help you find relief.